GURESPEX/ttss-todo-list-app/README.md

   - If authenticated failed, response error message.

 ## Register
-  - Required to specify username, email, password with confirm password to confirm to create user.
+  - Required to specify username and password with confirm password to confirm to create user.

 ## Entities
 ### todo